You are here

 • niche topics like SEO, ethics for editors, technical editing and picture research

-Editors Canada's local seminars, webinars and national conference are open to members and non-members.
-As a benefit of membership, members always pay a lower registration fees.
+Editors Canada’s local seminars, webinars and national conference are open to members and non-members.
+As a benefit of membership, members always pay lower registration fees.

 Mentorship